DivanTadaTombou1/Employee-Performance-Analytics-System/README.md

    - There is a lack of a unified system to calculate and compare performance scores across departments.
 This inconsistency makes it difficult to identify high performers and address underperformance.

 2. **Unbalanced Salary Structures:**
-   - Salary distributions across departments are not well-analyzed, leading to potential inequities and dissatisfaction among employees.
+   - Salary distributions across departments are not well-analysed, leading to potential inequities and dissatisfaction among employees.

 3. **High Employee Turnover:**
    - Certain projects and departments experience higher turnover rates, but the underlying reasons are not clearly understood.
 This lack of insight hinders the HR department's ability to implement effective retention strategies.